-4.3.7 Full Month Premium and Proration
+4.3.7 Monthly Premiums and Proration

-The Full Month Premium (FMP) is included in all enrollment transactions.
+The full monthly premium is included in all enrollment transactions.
 HBE does not prorate the enrollment premium, APTC/CSR, and customer responsibility amount in enrollment transactions and reporting.
-In instances that the policy or member-level enrollment start date is not the first day of the month, or the enrollment end date not the last day of the month, carriers calculate the applicant's updated responsibility amount based on a proration that corresponds to the number of days covered during the month and then invoice accordingly.
+In the event of mid-month coverage start or termination at a policy or member level, carriers calculate the applicant's updated responsibility amount based on a proration that corresponds to the number of days covered during the month and then invoice accordingly.

 Certain SEP-initial enrollments and SEP member-level additions have a start date other than the first day of the month.
-Retroactive start date qualifying life events begin on the date of the event.11 Terminations for a deceased enrollee are effective the date of death.12
+Retroactive start date qualifying life events begin on the date of the event.
+Terminations for a deceased enrollee are effective the date of death.